fyflo/CS2-CSGO-HUDS-Observer-fyflo/README.md

 # CS2-CSGO-HUDS-Observer-fyflo

+## autodirector
+If autodirector does not work, then type in the console `spec_autodirector 1`

 ## Application update
 + Now the application has added the ability to manage teams through buttons in the sections: pick cards and winner cards.
 A section has also been added for working with HUD VOTE maps.